Synergies between Joint Undertakings and ESIF for research and innovation strategies (RIS3)

 This high-level conference is organised under the auspices of the Bulgarian Presidency of the Council of the EU.
 The conference will bring together policymakers, scientists, businesses, regional authorities and universities to discuss smart specialisation, technology transfer and digital economy.

 Workshop: Safer Li-Ion Batteries by Preventing Thermal Propagation?

 This 2 day workshop discusses the current state-of-the-art of thermal propagation testing.

 Leading experts will also brain-storm on the potential impact of preventing thermal propagation on the safety testing landscape.

 JRC opens its laboratories to wider scientific community

-The JRC is opening its scientific laboratories and facilities to scientists and researchers from the private and public sectors.
+Following the success of the pilot open access initiative, the JRC continues to make its scientific laboratories and facilities open to scientists and researchers from the private and public sectors.

 Access to non-nuclear facilities is available to researchers and scientists from EU Member States, candidate countries and countries associated to the EU Research Programme Horizon 2020.
 For nuclear facilities, the JRC will now open to EU Member States, candidate countries (on the conditions established in the relevant agreement or decision) and countries associated to the Euratom Research Programme.